Understanding the Different Types of Bypass Valves and Their Uses

 What is a bypass valve?

-What is the purpose of a bypass valve in a hydraulic system?
+What is the core function of a bypass valve in a hydraulic system?

 What are the different types of bypass valves available?